Sam H. Harris Theatre: 1920s and 1930s

-After Cohan and Harris's partnership had dissolved, Harris continued to produce shows at the theater, starting with the Albert Von Tilzer and Neville Fleeson musical Honey Girl, which opened in May 1920.
+Harris continued to produce shows at the theater by himself, starting with the Albert Von Tilzer and Neville Fleeson musical Honey Girl, which opened in May 1920.
 The theater then screened movies during late 1920.
-During the run of the play Welcome Stranger, the venue was renamed Sam H. Harris Theatre on February 21, 1921, after the nearby Lew Fields Theatre was renamed.
-Harris staged a variety of shows at his namesake theater over the next several years.
+During the run of the play Welcome Stranger, the venue was renamed Sam H. Harris Theatre on February 21, 1921.
+The renaming followed that of the nearby Lew Fields Theatre, which had been known as the Harris Theatre until 1920.
+Harris staged a variety of shows at the Sam H. Harris Theatre over the next several years.
 These included the drama Six-Cylinder Love with Hedda Hopper, which opened in August 1921 and ran for 11 months.
 Arthur Hopkins's production of Hamlet, starring John Barrymore, received critical acclaim and ran for 101 performances in late 1922 and early 1923.
 The Harris then staged two plays by Owen Davis in 1923: Icebound, which opened that February, and The Nervous Wreck, which opened that October.

 The producer Thomas Wilkes leased the Harris Theatre in September 1923 for ten years.
 Under Wilkes's management, the theater hosted the musical One Helluva Night in June 1924, which was so negatively received that it closed on opening night.
-More successful was the Duncan Sisters revue Topsy and Eva, which opened in December 1924 and ran for five months.
-Wilkes subleased the theater to Charles Wagner in August 1925.
+More successful was the Duncan Sisters revue Topsy and Eva, which opened that December and ran for five months.
+Wilkes subleased the theater to operator Charles Wagner in August 1925.
 The theater hosted the comedy The Deacon and the play The Monkey Talks later that year, followed by Love 'Em and Leave 'Em in early 1926.
-Harris sold the theater to the Shubert brothers in September 1926, in exchange for $1 million in cash and part of Harris's ownership stake in the nearby Music Box Theatre.
+Harris sold the theater to the Shubert brothers in September 1926; he received $1 million in cash and gave part of his ownership stake in the nearby Music Box Theatre to the Shuberts.
 By then, Harris wanted to focus on producing, and the Theater District had shifted northward, so the Music Box Theatre was more centrally located than the Harris Theatre.
 The Shubert brothers immediately asked Wilkes and Wagner to leave the theater within six months.